 • 3rd Floor Maharajgunj Plaza Road, Kathmandu 10378, Nepal

-No Symptoms After Embryo Transfer - Is That Normal
+No Symptoms After Embryo Transfer - Is It A Matter Of Concern?

-According to Dr. Rashmi Shrish, a senior gynaecologist and infertility specialist at Angel Fertility Clinic, "In general, there are no specific signs that an embryo transfer has been successful until the pregnancy test itself.".
+“In general, there are no specific signs that an embryo transfer has been successful until the pregnancy test itself."
+According to Dr. Rashmi Shrish.
 This is so because the oestrogen and progesterone that are frequently taken prior to the embryo transfer and the progesterone that is typically taken following the transfer mimic the bloating, sore breasts, and discharge of pregnancy.

 However, a lot of people continue to closely monitor any indication of success during an embryo transfer.
 It's important to comprehend the roles that these symptoms play in the process, even though you might only experience a few or none at all.